- Print

 Introduction

-If you have a Prod configuration, this section should be completed once the test configuration has passed testing.
+If you have a Prod configuration, this section should be completed once the Test configuration has passed testing.

 This section will give a walkthrough of a Lasernet upgrade from 9 to 10.
 The upgrade will be demonstrated on a Prod configuration connected to a live Dynamics 365 Finance and Operations environment.